Inner London Magistrates Court Poor Box

 - Geographic Focus: Throughout London

-- Grant Types: Individual relief grants (£40-£75) and organizational grants (amount varies)
+- Grant Types: Individual relief grants (£40-£75) and organisational grants (amount varies)

-- Application Method: No public application process for organizations; individuals through probation officers/social workers only
+- Application Method: No public application process for organisations; individuals through probation officers/social workers only

 Contact Details